-Mr. Le Duc Hai, who has been attached to custard apple trees in Lang Son for many years, said about his achievements: "Custard apples from rocky mountains have a sweet taste and a unique aroma that cannot be found anywhere else."
+Mr. Le Duc Hai, who has been attached to custard apple trees in Lang Son for many years, said about his achievements: "Custard apples from the rocky mountains have a sweet taste and a unique aroma that cannot be found anywhere else."

-Sharing more with Dan Viet newspaper, the "father" of the special custard apple variety: "I have successfully grafted durian custard apple, Taiwanese custard apple, Yen Son custard apple on an area of over 1 hectare.
-I have wrapped the fruit since it was small to ensure safety, because I hope customers will find it delicious and secure, and I want to establish a cooperative to develop this fruit to reach a wider market."
+Sharing more with Dan Viet newspaper, the "father" of the special custard apple variety: "I have successfully grafted durian custard apple, Taiwanese custard apple, Yen Son custard apple on an area of more than 1 hectare.
+I have wrapped the fruit since it was small to ensure safety, because I hope customers will find it delicious and feel secure, and I want to establish a cooperative to develop this fruit to reach a wider market."

-The visitors standing around listening and tasting the custard apples all exclaimed in admiration.
+The visitors standing around listening and trying the custard apples all exclaimed in admiration.
 Some were surprised because the custard apples here are different, crunchy, sweet and more fragrant than those from other places.

-Ms. Mai, a tourist from Cao Bang , shared her feelings after enjoying it: “I heard that custard apples here are a specialty, so I was curious and wanted to try them.
+Ms. Mai, a tourist from Cao Bang , shared her feelings after enjoying it: “I heard that custard apples here are a specialty, so I was curious to try them.
 The custard apples are really fragrant, and you will remember them forever after eating them once, just like the people here, both honest and friendly.”

-Moving to the Bac Son booth, the space seemed to carry the scent of rice and the soul of the countryside with typical OCOP products such as black sticky rice cake, green-skinned grapefruit and yellow sticky rice, which were the highlights attracting tourists.
+Moving to Bac Son booth, the space seemed to carry the scent of rice and the soul of the countryside with typical OCOP products such as black sticky rice cake, green-skinned grapefruit and yellow sticky rice, which were the highlights attracting tourists.

 Black jelly is the main item of display cluster number 4.